ScienceOfComputerProgramming/SCICO-D-22-00263/documentation/installation_guide.md

 - [`mpmath`](https://mpmath.org/)([`python3-mpmath`](https://packages.debian.org/search?keywords=python3-mpmath)).

 - Gurobi Python Interface:
-  1. Please obtain appropriate Gurobi License from [here](http://www.gurobi.com/downloads/licenses/license-center).
-After the license is installed properly, Gurobi can be used from home network.

-     1. Though one should use a license that is appropriate for them and their organization, it is worth point out that Gurobi offers free academic licenses.
-Here, we mention the steps to obtain a free a license.
-Obtain your free license by following the instructions [here](https://www.gurobi.com/academia/academic-program-and-licenses/) (please select `Individual Academic Licenses`).
-The license can be installed as follows (**note: must be in your university network, or in VPN**):

-        * ```shell
-          grbgetkey <your-license-key>
-          ```

-  2. Install Gurobi.
+  1. Install Gurobi.
 Please note that we will need Gurobi Python Interface.
 On-line documentation on installation can be found [here](https://www.gurobi.com/documentation/9.5/quickstart_linux/cs_using_pip_to_install_gr.html).

      1. **[If you are NOT a `conda` user]** One can use `pip` to install Gurobi Python interface as follows: